Junqiang-Zhou/FCND-Estimation-CPP/ProjectWriteUp.md

 8. Re-tune controller Parameters.

-See controller implementation in `src\QuadControl.cpp' and tuned parameters in `config\QuadControlParams.txt`
+See controller implementation in `src\QuadControl.cpp` and tuned parameters in `config\QuadControlParams.txt`